gravicappa/klvm/doc/klvm.md

 itself since **KLVM IS NOT MEANT TO BE INTERPRETED** but translated to target language.

-## Concept of KLVM
+### Execution flow

-Let's first look at this KLambda:
+Let's first look at this KLambda code:

     (defun func1 (A B)
       (let C (add A B)